 Hirshhorn Museum and Sculpture Garden.
-Conceived as the nation's museum of modern and contemporary art, the Hirshhorn is home to nearly 12,000 works by masters who include Pablo Picasso, Piet Mondrian, and Willem de Kooning, as well as contemporary superstars Damien Hirst and Olafur Eliasson.
-The art is displayed in a round 1974 poured-concrete building designed by Gordon Bunshaft, dubbed the "Doughnut on the Mall" when it was built.
+Conceived as the nation's museum of modern and contemporary art, the Hirshhorn is home to nearly 12,000 works by masters who include Pablo Picasso, Piet Mondrian, and Willem de Kooning, as well as contemporary superstars Olafur Eliasson, Damien Hirst and Salvatore Scarpitta.
+The art is displayed in a circular 1974 poured-concrete building, designed by Gordon Bunshaft, that was dubbed the "Doughnut on the Mall" when it was built.

-The internationally renowned sculpture collection has masterpieces by Henry Moore, Alberto Giacometti, and Constantin Brancusi.
+The internationally renowned sculpture collection has masterpieces by Henry Moore, Alberto Giacometti and Constantin Brancusi.
 Outside, sculptures dot a grass-and-granite garden.
 Among them is a 32-foot-tall yellow cartoon brush-stroke sculpture by pop-art iconographer Roy Lichtenstein that has become a beloved local landmark.
 Among other works are Jeff Koons's Kiepenkerl and Auguste Rodin's Burghers of Calais.

 The second level houses exhibits that rotate about three times a year, curated by museum staff and devoted to particular artists or themes.
 In celebration of the Hirshhorn's 40th anniversary, "Days of Endless Time," an exhibition of moving-image artwork will be on display through February 2015.

 The lower level houses thematic installations featuring recent and experimental works from the permanent collection, as well as the Black Box, a space for moving image installations by international artists.